Thomas Bray Obituary - IL | Legacy Pro

 Thomas was preceded in death by his parents and 1 Sister.

 Thomas served his country in the Marine Corps during WW II.
 He worked in construction for many years and eventually retired from Thrall Car Company in 1992.
-He was a member of the odd carriers local 982 and was an avid hunter and turtle hogger.
+He was a member of the Hod Carriers Local 982 and was an avid hunter and turtle hogger.

 Thomas was a loving husband, father, grandfather, and great grandfather.